shenylsherry/blog-shenyl/content/index.md

 title: Home
 ---

-# Yulei Shen's CNS learning note
+# Yulei's CNS learning note

 > Learning to be a researcher.
 Also, writing some dairies here.